TheCrafter/Hitmon/README.md

 # Hitmon

-Hitmon (from [Hit Mon]itor is a Win32 program that counts your daily keyboard hits.
+Hitmon is a Win32 program that counts your daily keyboard hits.